Xenotransplantation: Genetically engineered non-human heart to a human

 In January 2022, doctors led by cardiothoracic surgeon Bartley P. Griffith and Muhammad M. Mohiuddin at the University of Maryland Medical Center and University of Maryland School of Medicine performed a heart transplant from a genetically modified pig to a terminally ill patient, David Bennett Sr., who was ineligible for a standard human heart transplant.
 The pig had undergone specific gene editing to remove enzymes responsible for producing sugar antigens that lead to hyperacute organ rejection in humans.
 The US medical regulator gave special dispensation to carry out the procedure under compassionate use criteria.
 The recipient died two months after the transplantation.

 In June and July 2022, surgeons at NYU Langone Health performed two genetically modified pig heart transplants into recently deceased humans.
 The hearts were from pigs that had the identical 10 genetic modifications used in the University of Maryland Medical Center heart xenotransplantation in January 2022.
 All three hearts came from Revivicor, Inc., a facility based in Blacksburg, Va., and a subsidiary of United Therapeutics.

 On 20 September 2023, surgeons at the University of Maryland Medical Center in Baltimore performed a heart transplant from a genetically modified pig to Lawrence Faucette, a patient with terminal heart disease who was ineligible for a traditional heart transplant.
 On 30 October 2023, Faucette died after showing signs of organ rejection.

-Editing Pigs genes for transplantation

-Hundreds of scientists from all around the world have recently met up on November, 12, 2025 to share their data, review cases and revel in their progress towards xenotransplantation.
-As the scientists traded notes they realized that they are nearing a breakthrough, transplants with organs from genetically modified pigs have been designed to not trigger the human rejection immune system.
-Several clinical trials have been underway in the United States.
-A biotech Company called United therapeutics just received a kidney from a pig with 10 gene edits.
-Next year another company, eGenesis, will begin trials with a kidney transplanted from pigs that have undergone 69 gene edits.